aroberge/reeborg/api_docs/hand_written/custom_goals.md

 Using the graphical world editor, you can specify various goal, such as a desired final position.
 Using some programming methods, it is possible to add to these goals.
+In this section, we see a basic example.

 If you have Reeborg's World loaded in your browser, run the following program:
 ```